rossv/designstorms/README.md

 3. Choose a distribution, toggle between **Standard** or **Custom** duration entry, and pick **Precise** or **Fast (approx.)** computation modes.
 Add a custom CSV curve or open the comparison modal to inspect normalized cumulative distributions by duration.
-4. Adjust timestep and optional start time if you need timestamped outputs.
+4. Adjust timestep and optional start time to control chart labels; CSV exports use minute offsets instead of timestamps.
 Charts and the storm table refresh automatically; export the CSV or DAT file once satisfied.

 ## Data Sources & Exports